LanceMaverick/skybeard-2/README.md

 ## Running Skybeard

-To run skybeard define your key in the environment variable `$TG_BOT_TOKEN` and run `main.py`.
-Alternatively, the key can be supplied with the argument `-k`, e.g:
+To run skybeard define your key in the environment variable `$TG_BOT_TOKEN` or as an argument with `-k` and run `main.py`. this can be done easily e.g.:

-    ./main.py -k99121185:RUE-UAa7dsEaagAKkysPDjqa2X7KxX48e
+    ./main.py -k 99121185:RUE-UAa7dsEaagAKkysPDjqa2X7KxX48e

 ## Skybeard's many beards
 Skybeard wears many beards.
 The bot will automatically load any "beard" (a plug-in) that is placed in the beards folder.
 Beards are typically structured like so: